Home

 Man convicted in racist 2019 acid assault in Milwaukee

-The jury rejected Blackwell’s argument that he acted in self-defense after arguing with Mahud Villalaz over road parking in November 2019 in Milwaukee.
+The jury rejected Blackwell’s argument that he acted in self-defense after arguing with Mahud Villalaz over street parking in November 2019 in Milwaukee.
 He accused Villalaz, who suffered second-degree burns, of being within the nation illegally and invading the USA.

 Blackwell was taken into custody after the verdict.